-- Class I, whose term will expire at the annual general meeting to be held in fiscal 2017: - Class II, whose term will expire at the annual general meeting to be held in fiscal 2015; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2016.
+- Class I, whose term will expire at the annual general meeting to be held in fiscal 2017; - Class II, whose term will expire at the annual general meeting to be held in fiscal 2018; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2016.

-Our directors for fiscal 2014 are classified as follows:
+Our directors for fiscal 2015 are classified as follows:

-- Class I: Mr. Adrian T. Dillon, Sir Anthony A. Greener and Mr. Gareth Williams; - Class II: Mr. Keshav R. Murugesh, Mr. Albert Aboody and Mr. Michael Menezes; and - Class III: Mr. Jeremy Young, Mr. Eric B. Herr and Mrs. Renu S Karnad.
-Mr. Eric B. Herr retired from our Board with effect from April 30, 2014.
+- Class I: Mr. Adrian T. Dillon, Sir Anthony A. Greener and Mr. Gareth Williams; - Class II: Mr. Keshav R. Murugesh, Mr. Albert Aboody and Mr. Michael Menezes; and - Class III: Mr. Jeremy Young, Mr. John Freeland, Ms. Françoise Gri and Mrs. Renu S Karnad.